buzzm/soliditybson/README.md

     critical types to have in modern non-trivial data structures (esp. where monies are involved) and combined with the inability to share structs, the fidelity of data moving in and out of the contracts is severely reduced.
+ *  Solidity arrays have no append(), making construction of rich array data tedious.

 ## Enter BSON